Here’s what you need to know about how to store garlic harvested from your garden.

 Garlic is a very rewarding plant to grow in your garden, especially if you love cooking with it and are always buying it at the store.
 The plant itself grows well in almost any climate, and freshly harvested garlic is the best.

 You can easily grow 10-20 plants in a relatively small area.
-Each plant will give you a whole bulb of garlic.
-If stored correctly, these bulbs will last through the winter months and beyond.
+Each plant will give you a whole bulb of fresh garlic.
+If stored correctly, these bulbs will last through the winter months and beyond, allowing you to have fresh garlic each time.

-The key to storing garlic is to grow healthy garlic, harvest and cure the bulbs properly, and store them in the right conditions.
+The key to storing garlic is to grow healthy garlic, harvest and cure the bulbs properly, and storing garlic in the right conditions.

 Types of Garlic